 What Are the Penalties for Not Reporting Crypto Taxes?

-If you have unreported crypto, you could face substantial fines or even a prison sentence.
+If you have unreported crypto, you could face substantial IRS tax penalties or even a prison sentence.

 Tax fraud—a willful attempt to cheat the Tax Man—carries more serious penalties.